shwezhu/shwezhu.github.io/content/post/golang/advance/006-closures-go.md

 neg:  -6   0x140000b0020
 ```

-As we see above,  when the anonymous function defined in the `adder()` access `sum`, it looks like accessing a global variable, because even the function `adder()` has returned we still can access variable `sum`.
+As we see above,  when the anonymous function defined in the `adder()` access `sum`, it looks like accessing a global variable, even the function `adder()` has returned we still can access variable `sum`.
 However, there are "two" `sum` actually, they are isolated and each has its own address.

 You should note that we return an anonymous function here, function is first-class citizen in golang just like javascript, it's a gift don't fear it.